theAshRose/Dominic-Conradson-Portfolio/README.md

 My proffesional dev portfolio showcasing all web apps/designs thus far.
 Listed from most recent to oldest, join me on this journey.
 It is and likely will always be a work in progress.

-## Sample Usage
+## Usage
 Fully responsive layout with a fun pink glow to the images upon cursor hover.
-Click to your hearts content!
+Please, click to your hearts content!
+Examine this page and subsequent links to determine my eligibility for employment.
 ![screenshot](./assets/images/portfolioscreen.png)

 [an actual link to the page](https://thedomconrad.github.io/Dominic-Conradson-Portfolio/)